Project Management for History Professionals (February 2024) - Onsite Workshop

 Lisa Craig Brisson

-Online Course Instructor
+Online Course Instructor and Workshop Facilitator

 Email: lisacraigbrisson@gmail.com

 Lisa Craig Brisson is the Executive Director for the Michigan Museums Association.
-She took the AALSH Project Management for History Professionals workshop in 2014 and applied the principals she learned to her organization, which is now thriving.
-She also took the online course by AASLH, has spent hundreds of house learning how to best use Project Management, and is working toward her certification.
-This is only the second time that Lisa has taught this course, but she is excited share her enthusiasm for the process.
+She took the AALSH Project Management for History Professionals workshop in 2014 and applied the principles she learned to her organization, which is now thriving.
+She also took the online course by AASLH, has spent hundreds of hours learning how to best use project management techniques, and is working toward her certification.

 Originally from St. Paul, Minnesota, Lisa received her B.A. in history and secondary education from the University of St. Thomas and an M.A. in History from the Cooperstown Graduate Program.
 She has worked for or done history or museum-related project with the Minnesota Historical Society, Ramsey County (MN) Historical Society, Old Sturbridge Village (MA), The Farmer's Museum (NY), Mackinac State Historic Parks, the Visitor Studies Association, the Center for the Advancement of Informal Science Education, North Central Michigan College, the Cheboygan Area Public Library/Museum on Main Street, Central Michigan University, Harbor Springs Historical Society, and the Mackinac Island Center for the Arts.
 She serves on the Board of Directors of the Cultural Advocacy Network of Michigan, the Upper Peninsula (MI) Arts and Culture Alliance, and the Coalition of State Museum Associations.